Delaware Quilts

 1999 Quilters Retreat

-held November 10 through 14 in Bird-in-Hand, PA
+November 10 through 14 in Bird-in-Hand, PA

-quilt capital of the world!
+Quilt capital of the world!

 The first ladies to arrive were greeted by a beautiful sunny day,